He was the mastermind of a college cheating scandal. Then he wore wire to expose it.

 The reason for the firing was described by a district spokesman as a “personal matter.”
 The Bee also reported that “parents said Singer had an abusive nature toward referees.”

-Along the way, it appears that Singer was involved in several other business.
+Along the way, it appears that Singer was involved in several other businesses.

 50 charged in largest college admissions scam ever prosecuted by DOJMarch 12, 201902:02